bkirsh99/GNMINFRMTCS/A6/Assignment6.md

 #NOTE: Inspection of the data.
 #glimpse(samples)
-#This is a data.frame with 24 rows (samples) and 5 columns (ID, replicate, timeName, treatment, time)
+#This is a data.frame with 24 rows (libraries) and 5 columns (ID, replicate, timeName, treatment, time)
 ```

 # Part 1: understanding the experiment